2019–20 ABL season

-The 2019–20 ABL season was the tenth season of competition of the ASEAN Basketball League.
+The 2019–20 ABL season was the tenth season of competition in the ASEAN Basketball League.
 The regular season started on 16 November 2019 and was set to end on 28 March 2020.

 On 15 July 2020, the league announced the cancellation of the season due to the COVID-19 pandemic outbreak.
 No league title was awarded.

 Teams

 Listed are the following team changes that happened before the start of the season: